PozhiloyPumba/Ilab_IK/2q_cache/README.md

 ```
 ---

-## Or you can build Makefile by yourself(with 2Q_cache will  be created "unit_testing" it is file for checking working capacity of cache):
+## Or you can build Makefile by yourself:
 ```
 $ cmake CMakeLists.txt
 $ make